-Fetal alcohol spectrum disorders are a group of birth defects that can happen when a pregnant woman drinks alcohol.
-Fetal alcohol syndrome (FAS) is the most severe type of the disorder.
+Fetal alcohol syndrome is the most severe fetal alcohol spectrum disorder.
+These are a group of birth defects that can happen when a pregnant woman drinks alcohol.
+Other fetal alcohol syndrome disorders (FASDs) include:

 FAS and other spectrum disorders affect children differently.
 Symptoms can range from mild to severe.
 They can include:

-- Problems with the heart, kidney, and/or bones
+- Problems with the heart, kidney, and bones

 - Learning disabilities and low IQ